RashidulApp/Learn-how-to-learn/README.md

 * **Real-world challenge:** What real-world software development problem can you solve with specific concepts and tools?
 * **Adaptability & versatility:** How does focusing on concepts make you a more adaptable and versatile developer?

-## Bonus

-* **Visualize connections:** Create a mind map of how different tools relate based on shared concepts.
-* **Share your knowledge:** Develop a teaching plan or resource for others to learn software development with a "concepts before tools" approach.

 **Remember:** This is a starting point!
 Adapt, modify, and add questions to fit your specific needs and interests.
 Remember, understanding the "why" empowers you to leverage tools effectively and become a well-rounded developer!